bolaurent/salesforce-account-owner-change/README.md

 </apex:page>
 ```

 2. Create a new formula field on Account.
-Name it Account Owner, make it of type Text, and give it the following formula:
+Name it Account Owner, make it of type Text, and give it the following formula.
+Make it visible to all profiles.

 ```
 HYPERLINK("/apex/AccountChangeOwner?id=" + Id,